The Basics of Divorce in Missouri

 - Residency: To file for divorce in Missouri, at least one spouse must have lived in the state for at least 90 days prior to initiating divorce proceedings.

 - Jurisdiction: Divorce proceedings may take place in the county where either spouse resides.
-Your divorce attorney can help you understand jurisdiction issues.
+Your attorney can help you understand jurisdiction issues.

 Does Missouri Recognize 50/50 Division of Property and Assets?